If you’ve entered the dropshipping industry, you’ve probably heard of the term “dropshipping suppliers” before. But what does it actually mean?

 - High-quality imagery.
 A subscription to Brandsgateway will provide you with professional product photos and descriptions, which you may use in your store.

 - Advanced store integrations.
-Connect Brandsgateway to your store using their Shopify or WooCommerce plugins, enabling features like automatic inventory updates, real-time order syncing, and currency conversion.
+Connect Brandsgateway to your store using their Shopify, Shift4Shop, Wix, and WooCommerce plugins, enabling features like automatic inventory updates, real-time order syncing, and currency conversion.

 You can see Brandsgateway’s pricing plans in detail here.

-Although the annual plan is the cheapest per month, most people will probably pay for the monthly or startup package to try out Brandsgateway’s service first:
+Although the annual plan is the cheapest per month, most people will probably pay for the monthly or quarterly package to try out Brandsgateway’s service first:

 CJdropshipping offers a wide selection of products, but has a few unique features too!